How to Campervan around Europe: Purchasing Your Van/

+So you've decided to join the vanlife movement, with your mind firmly set on a European adventure.
+Now you need to get your hands on a van and the right one for that matter!
 Buying a vehicle overseas is a daunting task, especially when you are not especially mechanically minded.
-So where to start?
+So where to start...

-There are a wealth of online market places where you can purchase second hand vehicles directly through the owner.
-While the language can be a barrier, Google Chrome autotranslates contents of websites with a high degree of accuracy.
-Having decided on what model of camper we wanted, we focused our efforts in the Netherlands and Germany.
-We found the vans to be quite common there, generally well maintained and at fair prices.
+Online vehicle marketplaces like Marktplaats and Mobile are a great place to find, compare and purchase second hand vehicles directly through their owner.
+This service is similar to Gumtree in Australia and Trademe in NZ.
+To overcome the language barriers, use the google chrome browser which autotranslates the websites into English with a surprisingly high degree of accuracy.
+Having decided on what we were looking for in a van, we focused our efforts in the Netherlands and Germany.
+We found there was a good selection of vehicles that were generally well-maintained and at fair prices.
 Shopping around and doing your research will help you to gauge the market and get a better understanding of prices.
-We were told that a fair price for what we were looking for was around 10000EUR.
+We were told that a fair price for what we were looking for was around 8000EUR.
 Just be aware that you have to act quickly to avoid disappointment.
 Campers are extremely popular and during the summer period they sell extremely fast.
 We bought ours only one day after it was listed online.

 The hitch in purchasing a vehicle overseas is that as a non-resident you are unable to have it registered.
 This can be be resolved if you have family or friends overseas who may register it for you under their own name or address.
 Don't be afraid to seek help with this.
-Dan stumbled across a "finding service" based in Utrecht (the Netherlands) on a forum.
-We used the services of Donna Turner who for a reasonable fee bought a van on our behalf.
+Dan stumbled across a "finding service" Dutch Campervans (based in Utrecht, Netherlands) on a forum.
+We used the services of Donna Turner who for a reasonable fee bought the van on our behalf.
 This allowed us the time to look for and purchase the van while we were still in Australia.
-We found our van "Aramoana" on www.marktplaats.nl.
+We found our van "Aramoana" on Marktplaats.
 Donna went out and inspected her with a mechanic so that we knew she was in sound condition.
 I don't claim to know anything about mechanics and this saved us the hassle of having to arrange our own inspection.
 She then arranged to store her until we arrived.
 It was a mixed experience in terms of communication and there was a lot of trust involved but we came away pleased with the service and ecstatic about our van.
 At the time it was very daunting to spend so much money on a vehicle based solely on a few photos and someone elses opinion but we could not have come away with a better result.
 We got a good price and sorting it all out before we arrived took a lot of pressure off.
 Being able to resell the van at the end of this trip will also save us thousands of dollars that would have been spent on rental fees.
-If you are interested in Donna's services, here is a link to her website: www.dutchcampervans.com.
-The best way to contact her is via phone as she can take time to respond to emails.
+If you are interested in Donna's services, the best way to contact her is via phone as she can take time to respond to emails.